TomKrauss/pks-edit/README.md

 - hex editor mode for binary files
 - support for themes - e.g. support for a dark theme.
 - docking windows UI
-- [wysiwyg mode](doc/markdown.md) for markdown documents (currently readonly, typically wysiwyg window opened as 2nd view of an editable document)
+- wysiwyg mode for [markdown](doc/markdown.md) (and limited HTML) documents (wysiwyg window opened as preview window of an editable document)
 - support for tail -f mode to view large log files and watch them being appended
 - additional simple coding features such as automatic bracket matching or auto-indenting or shifting or moving text blocks or toggle comments for text blocks